AI-SysBio/Ab-binding/README.md

 Antibodies are protective proteins produced by B cells in response to the presence of foreign pathogens, they have an exceptional ability to recognize a wide variety of target antigens and can display exquisite binding specificity.Advances in Adaptive Immune Receptor Repertoire Sequencing (AIRR-Seq) technologies have considerably increased the amount of repertoire data that is available for analysis and improved our understanding of the dynamics of B-cell repertoires in both individuals and populations.
 This repository address the specific task of finding convergent evolution to antigen specificity accross antibodies from different repertoires.
 These binders are typically from a different ancestor clones and are thus challenging to identify.

-it can provide additional insights into the analysis of immune repertoires, such as finding convergent epitope reactivity between independent samples. it can provide additional insights into the analysis of immune repertoires, such as finding convergent epitope reactivity between independent samples. it can provide additional insights into the analysis of immune repertoires, such as finding convergent epitope reactivity between independent samples. it can provide additional insights into the analysis of immune repertoires, such as finding convergent epitope reactivity between independent samples. it can provide additional insights into the analysis of immune repertoires, such as finding convergent epitope reactivity between independent samples.

 &nbsp;

 ## Launch the analysis